Offcially known as the Kingdom of Belgium, it combines a hereditary constitutional Monarchy with a federal parliamentary democracy.

 - the German-speaking Community.

-Voting in Belgium is compulsory for everyone over eighteen years old.
-Penalties are applied to those who refuse to turn up on Election Day.
-This is probably one of the reasons why Belgium has one of the highest rates of voter turnout in the world.
-More than 90% of registered citizens usually vote, out of an electorate of over 8 million people (May 2014).
+Voting in Belgium is compulsory for everyone over 18, and citizens can be fined for not participating.
+This is one reason why Belgium has 90% voter turnout among an electorate of over 8.17 million people (May 2019).
 Approximately 49% of Belgians vote electronically.